ellakoa/postcard-poem/content/posts/copper-threads.md

   rummaging for winter stores.

   Summer has cast away,
-  the canopy begins to fray
+  the canopy begins to fray.

   Autumn snips the final threads and all around, tumbling down